ajcwebdev/dash-transcripts/markdown_files/2024-02-19-1st-update-on-merchant-credits.md

 [03:57] The intervention of the United States military and their comrades ultimately led to a civil war.
 Even Obama later acknowledged this shenanigan as the worst mistake in his presidency.
 But
 [04:05] their goal of stopping someone critical to the U.S. regime and potential competition to U.S. dollar hegemony was successful.
 It was as if it was out of a playbook or something.
 [04:14] And indeed, looking back, it is exactly how the CIA has operated, their modus operandi to enact regime change by funding adversaries and spreading disinformation.
 But back to
-[04:23] Ryan's point, that minus the unethical aspect, Daesh could learn some things from the U.S. dollar system.
+[04:23] Rion's point, that minus the unethical aspect, Daesh could learn some things from the U.S. dollar system.
 So how do we go about that?
 Do we ask permission to operate?
 To compete?
 [04:33] Do we hope the biggest bully in the schoolyard will chill out and let us play?
 Do we wait for the U.S. dollar system to collapse?
 After all, we're seeing the global dominance of
 [04:41] the U.S. dollar slip, what's called de-dollarization.
 Maybe we should just bide our time?
 Or do we take what we can learn from the U.S. dollar system and from any other network, build Daesh
 [04:49] into a superior means of exchange and out-compete them?
 It's not an easy task, but for those of us who prefer not to empower the unethical and to make the world better, today, it's